 ‘And I did detecting by watching and I saw that people were putting tickets into gray gates and walking through.
 And some of them were buying tickets at big black machines on the wall.’

 For Christopher, this is a major undertaking, but he completes his journey and ends up learning a great deal, including things about himself.

 And then there’s Fred Vargas’ The Chalk Circle Man, the first of her Commissaire Adamsberg novels.
 Adamsberg and his team are with the Paris Police, and they often deal with unusual cases.
 This one’s no different.
 It seems someone has been leaving blue chalk circles in different parts of the city and putting things (a hat, an orange, scraps of paper, and so on) in the circles.
 And each circle contains a cryptic message: Victor, woe’s in store.
 What are you out here for?
 At first, it seems harmless enough, if very odd.
 But Adamsberg does need to know who’s responsible.
 So, he tries to find out who’s been in the area where the circles are left.
 That includes getting information from the local Metro stations.
 Matters get more serious when the body of Madeleine Châtelain is found in a newly-drawn circle.
 Now, it’s a murder investigation that’s complicated by the discovery of two other bodies.
 In the end, Adamsberg and his team connect the deaths, and find the killer.
 And it turns out that the Metro plays a role in where and when the chalk circles are left.

 And that’s the thing about the Underground/subway/Metro.
 The system allows people to get where they’re going efficiently and quickly.
 But that doesn’t mean it’s safe…

-*NOTE: The title of this post is the title of a song by Peter Allen and Carol Bayer Sager.
+*NOTE: The title of this post is a line from Babyshambles’ Albion.